GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+> ### I mean, if 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to yourself "Dijkstra would not have liked this", well, that would be enough immortality for me.
 >
-> ~ *Steve Jobs*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts